eosnetworkfoundation/grant-framework/applications/WeFund.md

 - Initialize the project state variables
 - If id = 0, New create and store,

-if id \> 0, Modify the Project informations on Wefund contract
+if id \&gt; 0, Modify the Project informations on Wefund contract

 - Register the project informations on Vesting contract
 - If id = 0, set Project status to ::Wefund\_approve